Dentistry

 • Severe toothache

-• Throbbing near the affected tooth that comes and goes spontaneously
+• Intermittent throbbing near the affected tooth

 • Redness, swelling, and inflammation near the abscess